GW Invariants Relative Normal Crossings Divisors

 Similarly choose (global) coordinates $z_j, \; w_j=z_j^{-1}$ on the $j$'th component $\P^1$ of $B_x$, where $1\le j \le r(x)$, and where we set $z_0= z$ and $w_{r(x)+1}=w$.
 These provide global coordinates in the neighborhood $O_x$ of $B_x$ obtained as the inverse image of $B(x, \ep)$ under the collapsing map $C\ra C_0$, in which the nearby curves are described by \bear z_{r-1} w_{r} =\mu(x_r) \quad \mbox{for all } r=1, \dots, r(x)+1 \eear where $\mu(x_r)$ is the gluing parameter at the $r$'th node $x_r$ of of $B_x'$, the intersection of $C$ with $O_x$.
-In particular \bear \mu(x)= \prod_r \mu(x_r) \eear Note that $B'_x$ has $r(x)+2$ components $\Si_r$, the first and the last are the disks about $x^\pm$ while the remaining ones are the spherical components of $B_x$.
+In particular \bear \mu(x)= \prod_r \mu(x_r) \eear Note that $B'_x$ has $r(x)+2$ components $\Si_r$, the first and the last are the disks about $x^\pm$ while the remaining ones are the spherical components of $B_x$, see (\ref{B=ordered}).